 The HEA now provides that a student is ineligible for Title IV, HEA financial assistance, such as grants, loans, and work study, only if the conviction for a Federal or State offense involving the possession or sale of a controlled substance is for conduct that occurred during a period of enrollment for which the student was receiving Title IV, HEA financial assistance.
 The period of ineligibility and provisions for regaining eligibility are unchanged by the HERA (Higher Education Reconciliation Act of 2005 (HERA).

-Students that are interested in federal student aid must complete a Free Application for Federal Student Aid (FAFSA).
-The FAFSA includes a question that asks, “Have you been convicted for the possession or sale of illegal drugs for an offense that occurred while you were receiving federal student aid.”
+Students interested in federal student aid must complete a Free Application for Federal Student Aid (FAFSA).
+The FAFSA includes a question that asks, “Have you been convicted for the possession or sale of illegal drugs for an offense that occurred while you were receiving federal student aid?”
 Students must answer this question.
-If the answer is “yes” to this question, the student will be provided with an additional worksheet to determine if they are currently eligible for federal student aid.
+If the answer to this question is “Yes”, the student will be provided an additional worksheet to determine if they are currently eligible for federal student aid.

 Not all drug convictions should be reported on the FAFSA

 - Students should only report drug related convictions for offenses that occurred during periods of enrollment for which they were receiving federal financial aid.
-Students should answer “No” to this question for any convictions that occurred during times when they were not receiving federal financial aid.
+Students should answer “No” for any convictions that occurred during times when they were not receiving federal financial aid.

 Periods of Ineligibility

-Students that have further drug related convictions after filing the FAFSA may have extended periods of ineligibility or may lose their eligibility indefinitely.
+Students with further drug related convictions after filing the FAFSA may have extended periods of ineligibility or may lose their eligibility indefinitely.

 Students with suspended federal eligibility may regain their eligibility the day after the period of ineligibility expires (one year plus one day, two years plus one day).